 Drawing from political theory, science and technology studies (STS), critical race theory, new institutionalism, and cultural studies, this interdisciplinary study began in 2012 and has informed a number of publications in sociology, American studies, media studies, and political theory.

-Initially reported in my doctoral dissertation and developed through ongoing research and analysis, this study will culminate with a book manuscript, currently in its final stages.
+Initially reported in my doctoral dissertation and developed through ongoing research and analysis, this study will culminate with a book manuscript.

 Critical Technology Studies (CTS) is an area in technology studies that coheres around four key elements: